FelixEickeler/cms_pointcloud_optimizer/README.md

 > {output_filename} --- filename including the suffix

 Warning:
-If you execute this tool in a wsl2 context, the io-performance will be very low.
-Reading and writing might take a while > 1000s
+If you execute this tool in a wsl2 (mounting) context, the io-performance will be very low.
+Reading and writing might take a while > 1000s.
 <br/>

 ### :artificial_satellite: Compression Settings